reyhoun/acf-typography/readme.txt

 === Advanced Custom Fields: Typography Field ===
-Contributors: AUTHOR_NAME
+Contributors: shah-sa, Parhum Khoshbakht
-Tags: PLUGIN_TAGS
+Tags: ACF, Typography, Google Fonts
 Requires at least: 3.5
 Tested up to: 3.8.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-DESCRIPTION

 == Description ==

-EXTENDED_DESCRIPTION
+Typography with Google Fonts Field for Advanced Custom Fields

 = Compatibility =

 This ACF field type is compatible with:
 * ACF 5
-* ACF 4

 == Installation ==

 1. Copy the `acf-typography` folder into your `wp-content/plugins` folder
-2. Activate the Typography plugin via the plugins admin page
+2. Activate the Advanced Custom Field: Typography plugin via the plugins admin page
 3. Create a new field via ACF and select the Typography type
 4. Please refer to the description for more info regarding the field type settings